wellington197-zz/EcomerceEletronicos/wp-content/plugins/wc-frontend-manager/readme.txt

 = Does it compatible with other WooCommerce extensions? =

 We are working hard to add support of all major WC-extensions.
-If you are looking for anything right now then feel free to contact us at �wclovers.contact@gmail.com' or [our helpdesk](https://wclovers.com/forums)
+If you are looking for anything right now then feel free to contact us at 'wclovers.contact@gmail.com' or [our helpdesk](https://wclovers.com/forums)

 = Does it work with Marketplace-Vendor plugins? =

-Fully compatible with all major multi-vendor marketplace plugins - <strong>WC Marketplace</storng>, <strong>WC Product Vendors</storng>, <strong>Dokan Lite & Dokan Pro</storng> and <strong>WC Vendors</storng>.
+Fully compatible with all major multi-vendor marketplace plugins - <strong>WCFM Marketplace</storng>, <strong>WC Product Vendors</storng>, <strong>Dokan Lite & Dokan Pro</storng> and <strong>WC Vendors</storng>.

 == Screenshots ==